ed766/Flexible-Adder-Designs/README.md

 dc_shell -f scripts/synth_rca.tcl
 ```

-The DC script elaborates the design for 32/64/128 bits, constrain max‐fan‑out/transition, then emit area, timing and power reports
+The DC script provided elaborates the design for 32/64/128 bits for the ripple carry adder, constrain max‐fan‑out/transition, then emit area, timing and power reports

 ---